Samosa step-by-step recipe with photos.

 Air frying the samosa is a great option if you are avoiding deep frying.
-I prefer air frying the samosa over baking them as they are the closest to the deep-fried ones.
+I prefer air frying them over baking them as they are the closest to the deep-fried ones.
 The air fryer gives a flaky and crispy crust just like the deep-fried ones.

-To air fry the samosa, preheat the air fryer at 200℃ (or 400°F) for 2 minutes.
+To air fry, preheat the air fryer at 200 C (or 400 F) for 2 minutes.
 Brush the samosa with oil making sure all the sides are coated well.
 Air fry for 12-15 minutes flipping at around 7 minutes.

-Brush all sides of the samosa with oil and place in air fryer basket
+Brush all sides with oil and place in air fryer basket